 Geo Prizm 1998 – 2002

 The unwavering dependability of Toyota cars makes them extremely desirable.
 Because of this, they usually exceed the $1,000 price limit.
 That’s why the Geo Prizm is a well-kept secret – it’s a Toyota in Geo clothing.
 The Geo Prizm – and it’s fraternal twin the Chevy Prizm – were created as part of a joint venture between GM and Toyota.
 Third generation models pack Toyota’s venerable 1.8L four-cylinder, along with an optional 5-speed manual.
 Sure, the Geo Prizm is boring – it blends into any parking lot like beige-colored chameleon.
 But it’s reliable enough to last you half a million miles.
+There aren’t many cheap cars for sale under $1000 that are better than this deal.

 Chevrolet Astro 1995 – 2005